Judiciary of New Jersey

 The Judiciary of New Jersey comprises the New Jersey Supreme Court as the state supreme court and many lower courts.

-New Jersey's judiciary is unusual in that it still separates cases at law from those in equity, like its neighbor Delaware but unlike most other U.S. states; however, unlike Delaware, the courts of law and equity are formally "divisions" of a single unified lower court of general jurisdiction, and each division may award "limited" relief in the form appropriate to the other division.

 Courts

 Supreme Court

 The New Jersey Supreme Court consists of a Chief Justice and six Associate Justices.
 All are appointed by the Governor with the advice and consent of a majority of the membership of the State Senate.
 Justices serve an initial seven-year term, after which they can be reappointed to serve until age 70.

 Superior Court, Appellate Division

 The New Jersey Superior Court, Appellate Division functions as the state's intermediate appellate court.
 Superior Court judges are assigned to the Appellate Division by the Chief Justice.

 Superior Court

 More serious criminal cases and all civil cases (except tax matters) are handled by the New Jersey Superior Court for each county.
 All Superior Court judges are appointed by the Governor with the advice and consent of a majority of the membership of the State Senate.
 Judges serve an initial seven-year term and can be reappointed to serve until age 70.

 New Jersey's judiciary is unusual in that it still has separate courts of law and equity, like its neighbor Delaware but unlike most other U.S. states.
 The New Jersey Superior Court is divided into Law and Chancery Divisions at the trial level.
 However, unlike Delaware, the Law and Chancery Divisions exchange judges relatively freely; they can be and are moved to the other division as needed.
 Furthermore, the Chancery Division is granted the power to award money damages when appropriate in an action primarily for equitable relief, and the Law Division is granted the power to order limited equitable relief in a suit primarily for money damages, unlike their Delaware counterparts.
 Domestic relations matters, such as divorce, child custody, and domestic violence restraining order cases are heard in a subdivision of the Chancery Division named the Family Part.